 W. Francis Fung

 Fung has overseen various pre-employment services in the private and public sector designed for low-income residents, new immigrants, individuals who have experienced homelessness, and people with a wide range of disabilities.
-He joined March of Dimes in 2011, where he was previously the National Manager, Rehabilitation and Training and the Employment Services Manager for the Hamilton/Niagara region.
-Before March of Dimes, he held various positions as a vocational evaluation and career services specialist at JVS Toronto and VPI Inc.
+He joined March of Dimes Canada in 2011, and held various positions in management over the years.
+Fung has also worked as a vocational evaluation and career services specialist for several years prior to joining March of Dimes Canada.

-Fung has 20 years of practical experience in psychometric testing, extensive knowledge in program development, and formal training in research methods, leadership and management.
+Fung has over 20 years of practical experience in psychometric testing, extensive knowledge in program development, and formal training in research methods, leadership and management.
 He has served on the Board of Directors of the Canadian Assessment, Vocational Evaluation and Work Adjustment Society and the College of Vocational Rehabilitation Professionals.
+Fung is also an active advisory committee member for a number of academic and community organizations led research projects in relation to workplace disability inclusion

 Fung has a Master’s in education, community rehabilitation and disability studies from the University of Calgary, and a BSc in psychology from Trent University.
 He holds a number of designations and certifications related to vocational rehabilitation and evaluation, as well as disability management (e.g. CDMP, CVRP, ICVE, RRP, RVP).